-The written doctoral qualifying examinations will take place during the month of April.
+The written doctoral qualifying examinations will take place during the second week of March.

 Writtens

 The written portion will take place on two half-days (approx. four hours each day) and will cover the above four sections (two sections each day).